The Hudsucker Proxy: Visual effects

 To create the two suicide falls, the miniature New York set was hung sideways to allow full movement along the heights of the buildings.
 McAlister calculated that such a drop would take seven seconds, but for dramatic purposes it was extended to around thirty.
 Problems occurred when the Coens and cinematographer Roger Deakins decided that these shots would be more effective with a wide-angle lens.
 "The buildings had been designed for an 18 mm lens, but as we tried a 14 mm lens, and then a 10 mm, we liked the shots more and more."
 However, the wider amount of vision meant that the edges of the frame went beyond the fringes of the model city, leaving empty spaces with no buildings.
 In the end, extra buildings were created from putting the one-sided buildings together and placing them at the edges.
 Charles Durning's fall was shot conventionally, but because Tim Robbins had to stop abruptly at the camera, his was shot in reverse as he was pulled away from the camera.

 The skyscraper models created for The Hudsucker Proxy were re-used for The Shadow, Batman Forever, Batman & Robin, and Godzilla.

-Inspirations

-It is thought that the inspiration for the scene in which CEO Waring Hudsucker jumps to his death from the company's building was inspired by the real life suicide of Eli Black, former chairman of United Brands, in 1975.